Hyperasymptotic approximation to the top, bottom and charm pole mass: from lattice and physics

-As a final remark the existence or not of genuine nonperturbative $1/m$ corrections, may give significant corrections.
+It is interesting to analyze the error of the superasymptotic approximation of $m_{\rm PV}$ (only computing $m_P$).
+If we vary $\mu$ in the range $\mu \in (\m_b/2,2\m_b)$, we obtain ($N_P=3$, $c=0.3611$) \be m_{b,\rm P}=5077(\mu)^{+134}_{-242}\;{\rm MeV} \,. \ee Nicely enough, it agrees with \eq{mbPV} within one sigma.
+This is also so if we take $N_P=2$ ($c=1.7935$): $m_{b,\rm P}=4922^{+107}_{-167}\;{\rm MeV}$.
+We find that the scale dependence of the superasymptotic approximation is large.
+Therefore the inclusion of $\m\Omega_m$ is crucial to make the result much more scale independent.
+On the other hand note that there is no error associated to $Z_m$ at this order (which is, in any case, comparatively small).

+Using \eq{mbPV} and \eq{mB} we can determine $\bar \Lambda_{\rm PV}$.
+We work at leading order in $1/m$.
+We obtain \be \bar \Lambda_{\rm PV}=477 (\mu)^{-8}_{+17}(Z_m)^{+11}_{-12}(\al)^{-8}_{+9}({\cal O}(1/m))^{+46}_{-46} \;{\rm MeV} \,, \ee where we have included an extra error source compared with \eq{mbPV}.
+This extra error is associated to the ${\cal O}(1/m)$ corrections.
+The existence or not of genuine NP $1/m$ corrections may introduce a significant error.
 In case they exist, if we take the hyperfine energy splitting as a measure of $1/m$ corrections, we find shifts from the central values of order $\sim 46$ MeV and $\sim 140$ MeV for $B$ and $D$ mesons respectively.
+As \eq{LPVnumber} has been obtained from the $B$ meson spin-average mass we conservatively estimate the error associated to genuine NP $1/m$ corrections to be of order $\sim 46$ MeV, as it is the most we can do from phenomenology and perturbation theory.
+Let us recall however that recent lattice simulations point to much smaller genuine NP $1/m$ corrections for the spin-independent average \cite{Bazavov:2018omf}.